Irving Cutler

-Irving Cutler (born 1923 in Chicago – died July 24, 2023, there) – American geographer and regional historian, known for his research on the Jewish community in Chicago.
+Irving Cutler (b.
+1923 in Chicago – d.
+July 24, 2023) was an American geographer and regional historian, known for his research on the Jewish community in Chicago.

-Life and career
+Early life

 He was the son of Zelig Cutler and Frieda (née Wapner).
 He was born on Washburn Street in Chicago and attended elementary school in North Lawndale.
 His father ran a foreign press kiosk.
 During World War II, Irving Cutler served in the Navy.
 The destroyer on which he served crossed the Atlantic ten times, escorting over sixty freighters carrying American soldiers sent to the front in Europe.
 After the war, he earned a master's degree in social sciences from the University of Chicago and then a doctorate in urban geography from Northwestern University.

+Career

 He taught at Chicago State University for 24 years, including ten years as chair of the Geography Department.
 He also taught at DePaul University.
 He served as president of the Chicago Geographical Society.
 He co-founded and served for many years on the board of the Jewish Historical Society of Chicago.